csosto-pk/pq-mlkem-ikev2/draft-kampanakis-ml-kem-ikev2.md

                                    <--  HDR(IKE_AUTH) ...
 ~~~

+Section 2.2.2 {{!RFC9370}}
+KEi(0), KEr(0) is regular ECDH key exchange in the first IKE_SA_INIT messages
+As per {{!RFC9370}},  first a set of keying materials is derived, in particular SK_d, SK_a[i/r], and SK_e[i/r] are derived in the IKE_SA_INIT.

+Both peers then perform an IKE_INTERMEDIATE exchange, carrying new Key Exchange payload, which is protected with SK_e[i/r] and SK_a[i/r] keys from the IKE_SA_INIT  as per {{!RFC9242}} 3.3.1.
+Authenticated as per 3.3.2.

+Explain how the initiator message will include ML-KEM public key is encoded as raw bytes on-the-wire format (https://www.rfc-editor.org/rfc/rfc8031.html uses the X25519 encoding (search for encoding")).
+Section 2.2.2 {{!RFC9370}}
+n = 1 one Intermediate Key Exchange
+KEi(1), KEr(1) is ML-KEM.
+KEi(1) is the Keygen and public key encoded as
+KEi(1), KEr(1) takes place in an intermediate key exchange {{!RFC9242}}
+KEr(1) is the encaps with the ciphertext encoded as.
+Then initiator decapsulates
+Both sides reach SK(1) = ss.

 ## Key Exchange Payload

 [ EDNOTE: From https://www.rfc-editor.org/rfc/rfc8031.html#section-3.1 .
-Update accordingly
+Update accordingly ]

 The HDR of the IKE_INTERMEDIATE messages carrying the ML-KEM exchange will have a Next Payload value of 34 (Key Exchange), Exchange Type of 43 (IKE_INTERMEDIATE) and Message ID of 1 (first and only additional key exchange).

-The protected with SK_e[i/r] and SK_a[i/r] keys from the IKE_SA_INIT ML-KEM key exchange payload which use
-   The diagram for the Key Exchange payload from Section 3.4 of RFC 7296
-   is copied below for convenience:
+The protected with SK_e[i/r] and SK_a[i/r] keys from the IKE_SA_INIT ML-KEM key exchange payload which use the diagram for the Key Exchange payload from Section 3.4 of RFC 7296 is copied below for convenience:

 ~~~
                        1                   2                   3